 Like many other products, Tromzo collects data and offers a way to manage it, in this case, set workflows that fix vulnerabilities in code automatically.
 This is a common thing for many products: they work with data while presenting a solution to a specific problem.

 These products require minimum input from the user.
 You can receive results without having to make any decisions.
 This is how all the recommendations work on YouTube Music, Netflix, and so on.
 Users have no impact on suggestions of films or music.

 Automated drones also work on the basis of automatically processed data.
 The range of products can be very different, and so is their design.
 Compared to raw data products described above, this category would be much easier to use for people of different levels of tech capabilities.

 Looking back at our case studies, it seems that as soon as you start analyzing data elements of software, most products appear to be data products.
 That is why data products are not solely meant for the use of data scientists.

 Design solutions presented in this article can be used in different products that use data, as well as in others.
-Whether we use human-centered principles or not, the most important is to adapt UX design for the needs of the product.
+Whether we use human-centered principles or not, the most important is to adapt our UX design services for the needs of the product.
 Contact us to talk about the solution that fits your product best.